temporalio/edu-converters-python-code/exercises/codec-server/README.md

    To do this, you first need to enable [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), a common HTTP feature for securely making cross-domain requests.
-   `codec-server.py` contains a function called `newCORSHTTPHandler()` which will add the necessary headers to your HTTP requests to support CORS, but it is not enabled by default.
+   `codec-server.py` contains a function called `header_options()`
+   which can add the necessary headers to your HTTP requests to support CORS, but it is not enabled by default.
 This example Codec Server exposes an additional command line parameter, `--web`, to conditionally enable CORS.
    Restart the Codec Server with the `--web` flag: `python codec-server.py --web